-- Anti Racist Course Design
+- Course Design For Racial Equity

 This program aims to provide educators with the tools to engage in anti-racist course design, for online and in-person modalities, by enhancing your ability to identify what racism is and isn’t, and how it is different than other types of prejudice.
 Participants will learn how racism affects students in the community college classroom and will gain skills around anti-racist grading, assignment development, and lesson planning in a variety of disciplines.

 - Black Ally Program

 One of the challenges our educational institutions are facing is attempting to address the realities of what is being referred to as the Racial Reckoning and the perceived equity gaps in student performance without proper framing or context.
 Participants in this multimedia, research-based professional learning experience will engage in a process of grappling with the underlying assumptions about race and identity that manifest themselves as anti-Blackness within the climate and outcomes within our institutions.
 Additionally, we will explore frameworks and strategies toward addressing this phenomenon that are sustainable, transformative and rooted in justice at both the individual and institutional levels.